cabforum/netsec/docs/NSR.md

 **Delegated Third Party**: A natural person or legal entity that is not the CA and that operates any part of a Certificate System.

 **Delegated Third Party System**: Any part of a Certificate System used by a Delegated Third Party while performing the functions delegated to it by the CA.

-**Front End / Internal Support System**: A system with a public IP address, including a web server, mail server, DNS server, jump host, or authentication server.

 **Issuing System**: A system used to sign certificates or validity status information.